Al-Mu'izz Street: Rehabilitation project

 AL-Muizz Street today, in the centre of historic Cairo.

-Starting in 1997, the national government carried out extensive renovations to the historical buildings, modern buildings, paving, and sewerage to turn the street into an "open-air museum".
+Starting in 1997, the Egyptian government carried out extensive renovations to the historical buildings, modern buildings, paving, and sewerage to turn the street into an "open-air museum".

 One of the aims of the renovations is to approximate the original appearance of the street.
 Buildings higher than the level of monuments have been brought down in height and painted an appropriate colour, while the street has been repaved in the original style.
 34 monuments along the street and some 67 nearby have been restored.
 On the other hand, the nighttime appearance of the street has been modernised by the installation of state of the art refined exterior lighting on buildings.
 To prevent the accumulation of subterranean water - the principal threat to Islamic Cairo - a drainage system has been installed.